ECHOEProject/echoe/doc/documentation.md

 #.
 All punctuation characters except intraword instances and abbreviation markers are encoded as `<pc>`{.xml}.
 #.
 All _punctus_ have been encoded as middle dots regardless of their distance from the baseline, as it would have been impracticable to distinguish between baseline dots and middle dots, let alone intermediate levels.
 #.
 All rhetorical/syntactic punctuation has been transcribed and encoded with a space on either side of the `<pc>`{.xml} node (but not at the end of a line of XML).
 #.
-Punctuation intended to set off numerals or one-letter words or abbreviations has been transcribed and encoded immediately adjacent to the element it was intended to isolate, without intervening space.
-(For most purposes, spacing between XML elements is irrelevant, but intraword punctuation cannot be encoded as its own punctuation element.)
+Punctuation intended to set off numerals or one-letter words or abbreviations has been transcribed and encoded immediately adjacent to the node it was intended to isolate, without intervening space.
+(For most purposes, spacing between XML nodes is irrelevant, but intraword punctuation cannot be encoded as its own punctuation node.)
 #.
 It is not ECHOE policy to record punctuation intended to indicate word separation between words written together, but a degree of inconsistency should be expected in this regard as this function cannot always easily be distinguished from rhetorical/syntactic markup.

 ## Sentences